 HOW DOES INSULATION WORK?

 Insulation is measured on an R-value.
 The R-value stands for resistance.
-For example the greater the R-value, the greater the effectiveness of the insulation.
+The greater the R-value, the greater the effectiveness of the insulation.

-5 TIPS ON INSULATING YOUR HOME TO MAKE IT MORE ENERGY-EFFICIENT
+5 TIPS ON INSULATING YOUR HOME TO MAKE IT MORE ENERGY EFFICIENT

-If you have space in your ceiling or have a pitched roof, you would want deeper rafters or just a truss roof.
-The trussed roof means a bigger roof cavity so you can get thicker insulation, you don’t want shallow rafters as you won’t be able to fit the higher rating insulation in there.

-Aim to get the thickest insulation that has a greater R-Value.
-This will create good resistance from the temperature range from the outside through the roof.
 The most important insulation is in your roof cavity.
+If you have space in your ceiling or have a pitched roof, you would want a truss roof or deeper rafters.
+The trussed roof means a bigger roof cavity so you can get thicker insulation in, and you don’t want shallow rafters as you won’t be able to fit the higher rating insulation in there.

-As mentioned, the depth and thickness of insulation is measured on an R-Value.
-What is pictured here is a R6 and you can see it’s quite thick.
+Aim to get the thickest insulation that has a greater R-value.
+This will create good resistance from the temperature (hot or cold) from outside coming in through the roof.
+As mentioned, the depth and thickness of insulation is measured on an R-value.
+An R6 is pictured here, and you can see it’s quite thick.

-In summary, insulation my not be the most glamorous topic to talk about but it plays a really big role in the performance of your home so it needs to be taken seriously.
+In summary, insulation may not be the most glamorous topic to talk about but it plays a really big role in the performance of your home so it needs to be taken seriously.
 If you see or notice any of the things mentioned here do your best to get it fixed and tidied up!